lemairem/fctlog/README.md

 Logging message for:

-* Function entry with argument values
+* Function entry with argument values.
-* Function exit with return value
+* Function exit with return value.
-* Function throw with exception type and message
+* Function throw with exception type and message.

 Restrictions:

-* Only virtual functions can be logged (workaround: make function to log virtual)
+* Only virtual functions can be logged (workaround: make function to log virtual).
-* Private functions cannot be logged (workaround: change accessibility to protected)
+* Private functions cannot be logged (workaround: change accessibility to protected).
-* Constructor and destructor cannot be logged (functions called inside constructor or destructor will be logged)
+* Constructor and destructor cannot be logged (functions called inside constructor or destructor will be logged).
+* Output stream operator required for all arguments and return values.